RANJAN0706/git-file/README.md

 # git-file
-this is my first repository on git hub
+this is my first repository on git hub \n
 Auther: RANJAN PATEL